Definition of an Internship

 The word “internship” does not designate any specific structure.
 Internships can be paid or unpaid, for credit or not for credit, or some combination of the above.
 An internship typically refers to a one-time, short-term experience related to a student’s major or career interest.
 Internships typically involve a student working in a professional setting under the supervision and monitoring of practicing professionals.
 (Adapted from the National Association of Colleges and Employers)

 At Harvey Mudd College, students cannot receive credit for an internship.
-Most HMC students are paid for their positions; however, this is not a requirement.
+Most HMC students are usually paid for their positions; however, this is not a requirement.
 When an internship is paid, it establishes a formalized framework for learning and affirms the value of the actual work the intern completes while providing the employer with a larger candidate pool from which to select an intern.

 A Harvey Mudd intern will bring value to the internship organization and we expect that the organizations are invested in the career exploration and professional development of the student.
 As such, a mutually beneficial, career-related experience will involve:

 - The student’s education is at the center of the internship.
 When an internship builds on classroom learning, it provides the student with an opportunity to develop career-related competencies and to reflect on their internship experience in relation to their career development.